jacob-brown/photo_Sync/README.md

 * Continuously run script (i.e. not having to add to task manager)
 ## General Notes
 * when a file fails to run, it is left for the next run to try again
+* Currently the "run program" section needs to be added to a periodic task manager/script running schedule

 # Tutorial
 * Create dummy environment